spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-meta-messenger.md

 ## Usage

-You then need to start a chat with `@messengerbot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).
+To use the bridge, you need to start a chat with `@messengerbot:example.com` (where `example.com` is your base domain, not the `matrix.` domain).
 Note that the user ID of the bridge's bot is not `@facebookbot:example.com`.

 You then need to send a `login` command and follow the bridge bot's instructions.